Surely you’ve seen the term “thin content” – digital marketing speak for content that provides little to no value – in your online travels.

 - Doorway pages.

-The latter is a big one, and easy to recognize.
-Google describes these doorway pages as:
+Oh, doorway pages.
+They are a huge problem, and easy to recognize.
+Google describes these as:

 - Having multiple domain names or pages targeted at specific regions or cities that funnel users to one page.